-I am fascinated by how women athletes have been and continue to be represented in various forms of media, including advertising, television, and newspapers.
-In particular, I am interested in how these women athletes’ gender intersects with their race, class, and other aspects of their identity.
+I am fascinated by how athletes–women in particular–have been and continue to be represented in various forms of media, including advertising, television, and newspapers.
+I am especially interested in how these athletes’ gender intersects with their race, class, sexual orientation, and other aspects of their identity.
+More recently, I have begun to examine athletes’ doping behaviors and attitudes.

 Examples of publications on this are: